 - Allow the children to roll a ball down the hall, trying not to let the ball knock into a wall.

 - Comment on the rhyming words (e.g., Wall and hall rhyme) and ask the children to recognize rhyming words (e.g., Do ball and call rhyme?).

 - Let the children stand side-by-side to make two walls and have them stand facing each other.

-- Place cotton balls or paper balls on the top of each wall (on the children's heads) and tell the walls not to let the balls fall (to hold still).
+- Place cotton balls or paper balls on the top of each "wall" (on the children's heads) and tell the children not to let the balls fall (to hold still).

-- Tell each wall to stand tall and then get small (by stooping down or kneeling down).
+- Tell each child to stand tall and then get small (by stooping down or kneeling down).

 - Allow the children to try to get a ball (paper balls, cotton balls, or toy balls) over one "wall."